 Risk Analysis

-In the following table, I outline the key risks associated with monday.com Ltd. (MNDY) and Asana, Inc. (ASAN) to provide a clearer perspective on their operational environment.
+The following table outlines key risks associated with monday.com Ltd. (MNDY) and Asana, Inc. (ASAN) for the most recent fiscal year.

 Metricmonday.com Ltd.Asana, Inc.